kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+- You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 - Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+Make sure install with helm command including `--set global.featureGates.MSSQLServer=true` to ensure MSSQLServer CRD installation.

+- To configure TLS/SSL in `MSSQLServer`, `KubeDB` uses `cert-manager` to issue certificates.
+So first you have to make sure that the cluster has `cert-manager` installed.
+To install `cert-manager` in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: